 What Constitutes Workplace Harassment and Violence?

 Generally, workplace harassment refers to objectionable comments or conduct against a worker that can be reasonably expected to be unwelcome or to cause offence, humiliation or injury.
 This may include bullying, sexual harassment or harassment related to a protected ground under human rights legislation.
+Many provinces specify that a single serious incident may qualify as harassment.

 Workplace violence tends to mean threatened, attempted or actual conduct that causes or is likely to cause physical (and in some jurisdictions, psychological) injury or harm.
 Alberta, New Brunswick and Ontario specify that this may include domestic violence in the workplace.